'Igor Stimac is a very positive coach' - Anirudh Thapa reveals how the India head coach is different from others | Goal.com

 "UAE are one of the top teams in Asia and we have to also consider that there were several new players.
 The coach was trying to give them chance to help them cope with international football.
 He was happy to see those young players getting their chances.
 But of course, overall he was disappointed because the result was not in our favour," said Thapa.

-The midfielder was all praises for coach Igor Stimac and pointed one thing that sets Igor Stimac apart from the other coaches he has played under.
+The midfielder was all praise for coach Igor Stimac and pointed out one thing that sets Igor Stimac apart from the other coaches he has played for.

 "The training is good.
 What he (Igor Stimac) likes is keeping more possession.
 He talks with everyone and motivates everyone.
 Whether you had a bad training session or a bad match, he never discourages his players.
 He is a very positive coach and that is what makes him different from others.
 His training sessions are well planned and systematic," opined the Chennaiyin star.